MariamTarek5674/react-ecommerce/README.md

      Users can:
        Update product quantities.
        Remove products from the cart.
-5. Authentication
+6. Authentication
      Implements login functionality using the /auth/login API endpoint.
        .
-Added a link to the form user can (continue as guest) to the home page . you can login with  username: "mor_2314", password: "83r5^_" or any other user from /users api Restricts access to the following pages for logged-in users:
+Added a link to the form user can (continue as guest) to the home page . you can login with  username: "mor_2314", password: "83r5^_" or any other user from /users api.
+     Restricts access to the following pages for logged-in users:
         Create Product Page , Cart Page.
      Displays the logged-in user’s name (in the cart drawer above) and a (logout button) in the navigationBar.